 Let’s leave the worrying about macroeconomic effects to the analysts.
-As traders, we really don’t care if a big corporation is losing some of its accessory market share to imitators.
+As traders, we really don’t care if a big corporation is losing some of its accessory market share to issuers of grey market goods.

-Your job is to find a trading strategy that works for you.
+What matters is finding a trading strategy that works for you.
 That means studying the past and finding your go-to patterns.
-(You can get a solid start in my 30-Day Bootcamp here.)

 Note the focus of this article, ‘caveat emptor’ — buyer beware.